jundalisay/sp/content/en/research/galen/natural/book-1/chapter-06.md

 These are to be detected not by any system, but by personal observation of dissections.

-Nature constructs bone, cartilage, nerve, membrane, ligament, vein, and so forth, at the first stage of the animal’s genesis, employing at this task a faculty which is, in general terms, generative and alterative, and, in more detail, warming, chilling, drying, or moistening; or such as spring from the blending of these, for example, the bone-producing, nerve-producing, and cartilage-producing faculties (since for the sake of clearness these names must be used as well).
+Nature constructs bone, cartilage, nerve, membrane, ligament, vein, and so forth, at the first stage of the animal’s genesis.

+Nature uses a generative and alterative faculty for this which is warming, chilling, drying, or moistening or such as spring from the blending of these.

+Examples are the bone-producing, nerve-producing, and cartilage-producing faculties (since for the sake of clearness these names must be used as well).

 The flesh of the liver is of this kind as well, also that of the spleen, that of the kidneys, that of the lungs, and that of the heart;